Code-Institute-Submissions/milestone-68/README.md

  ## Existing Features

-* Navigation bar
+* Navigation Bar
   * Navigation bar is visible on all pages and on all sizes, and completely responsive.
 The Navigation Bar displays the logo of the website and the options "Home", "View Cheeses", "Log In" and "Register" when the user is not logged in.

-* Welcome section & carousel
+* Welcome Section & Carousel
-  * This feature is a pretty straight forward, It explaines the guide and has a button option to view the pairings.
+  * This feature is pretty straightforward.
+It explains the guide and has a button option to view the pairings.
   * I added a Bootstrap carousel that display images on demand or automatically for a visually more engaging user experience.

 * Contact Us <br>